jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    #.
 XPath search path for the **parent** of the tag that you want to
       remove.

    #.
-Name of the attribute you want to remove within the parent element.
+Name of the tag you want to remove within the parent element.

-   ``gen_tag_addlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be added to the .argos template file.
+   ``gen_tag_addlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be added to the ``.argos`` template file.

    Each change is a :class:`~sierra.core.xml_luigi.XMLTagAdd` object that takes the following arguments in its constructor: